reeyan-afzal-khan/HANZAI_APP/README.md

 ---

 ### Note!
-In the assets folder **audios/hanzi/** there are two zip files you need to unzip them in order for the character sounds to work properly.
-The reason why they're zipped is because there are more than 1000+ audio clips.
-One more thing the **char_f.zip** is functional as it contains all the audio clips and the male version is still in process.
+In the **audios/hanzi/** folder, there are two zip files that need to be unzipped for the character sounds to work properly.
+The reason why they're zipped is that there are more than 1000+ audio clips.
+One more thing: the **char_f.zip** is functional, as it contains all the audio clips, and the male version is still in progress.